- no Serial Number Name or Serial Number required for installation

 ImagePath registry setting found in the service configuration itself, typically located under

 HKLM\SYSTEM\CurrentControlSet\Services\<ServiceName>.
-So if you initially use the default name (i.e. FireDaemon.exe) then later rename it and update the
+So if you initially use the default name (i.e. FireDaemon.exe) and then later rename it and update the

 ServiceExe registry setting, any pre-existing services will no longer be recognized as FireDaemon Pro services and will be hidden in the FireDaemon Pro services list in the FireDaemon Pro GUI.
 Those services will, instead, be visible in the regular Windows services list in the FireDaemon Pro GUI.